-With fresh mountain air, plunging valleys and Buddhist monasteries dotting the countryside, Sikkim in India is breath-taking.
-Add Bhutan’s dramatic landscapes, colourful heritage and friendly people, and you will experience an incredible journey through a lesser known part of the Himalayas.
+With plunging valleys and Buddhist monasteries, Sikkim in India is breathtaking.
+Add Bhutan's dramatic landscapes and colourful heritage, and you will experience an incredible journey through a lesser known part of the Himalayas

 Ride on the iconic Darjeeling Toy Train through West Bengal’s spectacular scenery